-The Nomination and Remuneration Committee (the Committee) consists of Independent Directors Mr. S.A.
-Gundecha, as the Chairman, Mr. Manish Motwani and the Non - Executive Director Mrs. Eitika Munot.
+The Nomination and Remuneration Committee (the Committee) consists of Mr. S.A.
+Gundecha, Independent Director, as the Chairman, Mr. Manish Motwani, Independent Director and Mrs. Eitika Munot, Non - Executive Director (up to March 31, 2022).
+Pursuant to the resignation of Mrs. Eitika Munot, Mrs Smita Lahoti was appointed on the Committee in order to ensure its constitution in line with Regulation 19 of the Listing Regulations.
 The Company Secretary acts as a Secretary to the Committee.